-For all the non-meat eaters that will attend family gatherings during the holidays, Faye Griffiths has a few tips on how to be prepared in case vegetarian options aren’t available, and also how to avoid the awkward explanations when asked why you’re not eating everything on your plate.
+For all the non-meat eaters that will attend family gatherings during the holidays, we have a few tips on how to be prepared in case vegetarian options aren’t available.

 Being a vegetarian in Colombia can be difficult sometimes.
 It is true that there are plenty of chain restaurants with good vegetarian options, as well as increasingly more independent outfits offering a full vegan or vegetarian menu.
 However, chances are that if you’re spending the holidays in Colombia, you’ll be sitting down to a family meal at least once or twice.